 - 1.)
 Check that the memory devices, that were selected for Data Storage under the C-more programming software's Main Menu Setup drop down Panel Manager dialog box, are plugged into their proper location.
 Alarms, messages and screen captures can be independently selected to be saved to either a USB pen drive plugged into the USB Port Type A, or a CompactFlash memory card plugged into CF1 or CF2.
 (Full feature units only.) - 2.)
 The memory device could be bad.
 If possible, check it by plugging it into a PC that has the ability to access the memory device.
 Also, not all USB devices are compatible with the C-more touch panels.
+Try using the AutomationDirect USB Pen Drive, p/n SDCZ4-2048-A10.
 Check System Screen, Memory for the presence of the USB device inserted.